 Withdrawal of Surplus Funds |

-The surplus amount paid towards home loan prepayment is automatically deducted, making them unavailable for withdrawing |
+The surplus amount paid towards home loan pre-payment is automatically deducted, making it unavailable for withdrawing |

-The surplus amount added to the overdraft account can be withdrawn anytime. |
+The surplus amount is added to the overdraft account, and you can withdraw it anytime |

 Account Status After Full Repayment |

-The home loan account is closed permanently after the total outstanding principal (plus interest) is paid |
+The home loan account will close permanently after you pay the total outstanding principal (plus interest) |

 The overdraft account remains active even after the loan is repaid |

-Prepayment Effect |
+Pre-payment Effect |

-Prepayment can reduces your outstanding balance |
+Pre-payment can reduce your outstanding balance |

-Prepayment can increase the available withdrawal balance in the OD account and can reduce the outstanding home loan amount |
+Pre-payment can increase the available withdrawal balance in the OD account and can reduce the outstanding home loan amount |

-As your home loan account is connected to your savings/personal account, you can transfer money from one account to another at any given point.
+Since your home loan account links to your savings/personal account, you can transfer money from one account to another at any given point.
 Most lenders allow you to do so via their mobile or online banking platforms.
-Lenders may even offer ATM-cum-debit cards and cheque books for physical withdrawals.
-Once you have withdrawn money from your overdraft account and transferred it to your bank account, the outstanding principal and the interest payable will be adjusted accordingly.

 Some lenders charge a fee for renewing home loan overdraft facilities, while some do not.
 You should check such fee details with the lender before opting for the facility.